Home » Cryptocurrency Trading Guide

 Different styles of trading

 Crypto traders adopt different styles of trading — scalping, day trading, swing trading, and position trading.
 The right style for you depends on your personality, risk tolerance, and how busy your schedule is.
-For example, you might be someone who works 9 to 5 and have no luxury of time to monitor the market.
+For example, you might be someone who works 9 to 5 and does not have the luxury of spending time in monitoring the market.

 Now, let’s take a look at those trading styles: